 Part-Time Students

-A part-time student is one qualifying for a degree who enrolls for not more than 11 credit hours a semester.
-Such a student must meet the regular entrance requirements and admission procedures outlined in this chapter.
+A part-time student is one who is degree-seeking and enrolls in 11 credit hours or less per semester.
+Part-time students must meet regular entrance requirements as set forth in this chapter.

 Non-Degree Students